vera-pro/EntQA4OCR/README.md

 # EntQA

-This repo provides the code for our ICLR 2022 paper [EntQA: Entitly Linking as Question Answering](https://arxiv.org/pdf/2110.02369.pdf)
+This repo provides the code for the ICLR 2022 paper [EntQA: Entitly Linking as Question Answering](https://arxiv.org/pdf/2110.02369.pdf)

 ## Setup